 - Using an event hashtag that showcases your cause and theme

-- Creating an official events page on social media to gain organic reach and new attendees
+- Creating an official event page on social media to gain organic reach and new attendees

 - Using multiple social networks like Facebook, Twitter, Instagram, Snapchat, and so on, to match your target attendee.
-Definitely try LinkedIn for corporate events targeting certain companies or relevant professions.
+Try LinkedIn for corporate events targeting certain companies or relevant professions.

-Your social media marketing foray should also include assistance from brand advocates, affiliates, sponsors, and other industry influencers who can leverage their own followers to help you pack your venue with enthusiastic attendees.
+Your social media marketing should also include assistance from brand advocates, affiliates, sponsors, and influencers who can leverage their own followers to help you pack your venue with enthusiastic attendees.

 The theme will also dictate the type of activities you can provide guests to keep them occupied all night long.
-For a casino night, you could definitely try to include various tables for card games and roulette, and maybe even award real prized for the night’s biggest winners.
+For a casino night, you’ll need tables for card games and roulette, and maybe even award prizes for the night’s biggest winners.